nischalchaudhary7/Ride_Sharing_App/README.md

 ---

-## 🧩 What This App Can Do
+## What This App Can Do

 Here’s what makes the ECU Ride Sharing App special:

-- Secure Login & Signup
+1. Secure Login & Signup
   Users can sign up as either a **driver** or **passenger** with email/password authentication via Firebase.

-- Role-Based Flow
+2. Role-Based Flow
   After logging in, users select their role.
 Drivers must be approved by the admin before accessing the full dashboard.

-- Google Maps for Location Selection
+3. Google Maps for Location Selection
   Users can drop pins for pickup and destination locations using Google Maps – improving accuracy and user experience.

--  Post or Request a Ride
+4. Post or Request a Ride
   - **Drivers** can post their ride with details like seats, pickup time, fare, and route.
   - **Passengers** can submit ride requests or search for available rides posted by drivers.

-- Real-Time Notifications
+5. Real-Time Notifications
   Passengers and drivers receive instant updates when someone accepts a ride, posts a request, or sends a message.

-- One-on-One Chat System
+6. One-on-One Chat System
   Once a ride is confirmed, passengers and drivers can chat directly within the app.

-- Fare Estimation and Negotiation
+7. Fare Estimation and Negotiation
   Passengers can suggest a fare, and drivers have the option to accept or propose a counter offer.

-- Smart Auto-Matching System
+8. Smart Auto-Matching System
   The app uses logic based on pickup location, destination, time, and seat availability to suggest matches between drivers and passengers.

-- Admin Panel
+9. Admin Panel
    Admins can:
   - Approve/reject driver applications
   - View all ride histories
   - Manage disputes, emergency alerts, and user reports
   - Block or review users if needed

-- **Ride History and Feedback**
+10. Ride History and Feedback
     All users can view their previous rides and leave ratings or feedback.

-- 🆘 **Emergency Contact System**
+12. Emergency Contact System
   Users can contact admins in emergencies and send their real-time location.

 ---